DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 Alan Zhang (alanyz2)

 ## How to run
-To run the code run make main in the termainal
+To run the code run make main in the termainal and do ./main to run

+To run the test cases make test in the terminal and then do ./test to run the tests